 Google rolls out new ad setting option allowing limitation of gambling and alcohol ads on YouTube.

-Gaming authorities and law officials are making serious efforts in restricting gambling and alcohol-related ads.
+Gaming authorities and law officials are making serious efforts to restrict gambling and alcohol-related ads.

 For Google and YouTube users, things will become easier with a personal choice given to opt-out of any ads relating to gambling or alcohol.